bhstark2/latency/report.md

         * problem with measuring just recorded media quality not overall UX or QoE

-## VoIP and Video Conferencing
+## Voice and Video Conferencing

 Voice and video conferencing systems are one of the Internet’s most used features.
 They are used for meetings between workers — both inside and across companies, for education and teaching, and to connect friends and families.
-In the US alone, there are over **TODO** minutes of meetings per month.
 All of these systems are highly sensitive to latency.

+The "glass to glass" delay is measured from the time the light for the video hits the glass of the senders camera until the same images is displayed on the glass of the monitor or TV of the receiver of the video.
-`This paragraph needs tightening:` The "microphone to speaker" delay is measured from the time the audio is recorded at the microphone of the participant, until the time that same sound plays out on the speaker of the other participants.
+For audio, it is time from when audio is recorded at the microphone of the participant, until the time that same sound plays out on the speaker of the other participants.

 When the delay is low, the call or meeting can seem like a normal conversation.
 As the delay gets longer, it becomes harder to have a conversation.
 Two users will both try and speak at the same time and end up talking over each other.
 This is because the delay